Zamiell/isaac-achievement-randomizer/docs/about.md

 In this directory, there will be either a "save1.dat", "save2.dat", or "save3.dat" file, corresponding to which save slot that you play on.

 It is important that you backup this file after every run.

+### Why does the mod take so long to randomize the achievements at the beginning of a playthrough?
+What do "attempts" mean on the black screen?

+When you start a new randomizer playthrough, the mod assigns each objective to a random unlock.
+However, not all assignments are valid.
+For example, the mod might have randomly assigned the objective of "beat challenge #3" to the unlock of "unlock challenge #3".
+In this case, the playthrough seed would be unbeatable!

+After all of the achievements are randomized, the mod does a validation step: it pretends that it is a player and attempts to "beat" the seed by accomplishing all of the objectives that are reachable.
+(This part is pretty time intensive.)
+If the seed is not beatable, then the mod will start from scratch and randomize all of the objectives + achievements again.
+It will attempt to generate valid seeds until it finds one that is beatable.
+This is what the "attempts" count on the black screen refers to.